VELOCARDIOFACIAL SYNDROME

 CHD, especially TAPVR and TOF

-Anal atresia with fistula rarely malrotation, Meckel diverticulum, biliary atresia
+Anal atresia with fistula rarely malrotation, Meckel diverticulum, biliary

 Renal malformations